japalbornoz/Branch-Edge-Services/README.md

 The branch router performs NAT overload so multiple inside clients can share a single public-facing interface when accessing external networks.

 ### ACLs
-ACLs are used to enforce traffic policy between internal VLANs and internet destinations.
+ACLs are used to enforce traffic policy between internal VLANs and public destinations.

 Policy examples:
-- IT users are allowed broader access
+- IT users are allowed broad access to internal and public resources
-- STAFF users are denied access to management resources but allowed internet access
+- STAFF users are allowed DNS and public access, but denied general access to management/services resources
-- GUEST users are denied access to internal branch networks and allowed internet-only access
+- GUEST users are allowed DNS and public access, but denied access to internal branch subnets

 ---